thenickben/YAGWE-BHHC/README.md

  - Connected grids (in order to allow Hierarchical learning)

-### Collaboration and cite
+### Collaboration and cites

 You are more than welcome to colaborate!
-Please feel free to reach me out at pytrainteams@gmail.com.
+Please feel free to reach me out at pytrainteam@gmail.com.
 If you modify this code or use it for personal purposes don't forget to cite ;)